Matcha Cookies

 • Preheat the oven to 375°F and line two large baking sheets with parchment paper.

 • In a large bowl, whisk together the cane sugar, brown sugar, and matcha powder.
-Add the coconut oil and whisk until well combined.
+Add the melted butter or coconut oil and whisk until well combined.
 Add the egg and egg yolk and whisk well to combine.
 Whisk in the vanilla.

 • Sprinkle the baking soda and salt over the matcha mixture, then whisk to incorporate.
 Add the flour and use a spatula to mix until just combined.